 Energy Processing Technologies

-- UC is ranked in the top 100 universities in the world in Engineering (QS World University Rankings by Subject, 2017).
+- UC is ranked in the top 300 universities in the world in Chemical Engineering (QS World University Rankings by Subject, 2021).

-- UC has world-class engineering facilities including the only high-voltage lab in New Zealand.
+- UC has world-class engineering facilities including the only high-voltage lab in Aotearoa New Zealand.

-- Students studying this minor alongside the Chemical and Process Engineering specialisation will be able to demonstrate their sustainable energy focus to employers.
+- Students studying this minor alongside Chemical and Process Engineering will be able to demonstrate their sustainable energy focus to employers.

 More engineers are needed with the knowledge around environmental issues and resources, and how to resolve these issues with the constantly growing demand for energy.